Meet the National Leaders of Color Fellowship Team

 Margie Johnson Reese

-Margie Johnson Reese is a founding faculty member of WESTAF’s ELC and current faculty of LoCF.
+Margie Johnson Reese is a founding faculty member of Creative West’s ELC and current faculty of LoCF.
 She has a 40-year portfolio as an arts advocate and arts management professional.
 She received a B.A. from Washington State University in Pullman, Washington and an MFA in Theater from Trinity University in San Antonio, Texas.
 She is an adviser to the International Council of African Museums based in Nairobi, Kenya and is a Fellow at the Salzburg Global Seminar in Salzburg, Austria.
 She continues to serve as an advisor to the Wichita Falls Alliance for Arts and Culture in Wichita Falls, Texas, a local arts agency that seeded and developed under her guidance as its first Executive Director.

 Her work in the local arts agency arena also includes a six-year tenure as Director of the Office of Cultural Affairs for the City of Dallas and General Manager for the City of Los Angeles Department of Cultural Affairs.
 She held that position under three mayoral administrations managing grant making, arts education, festival production, cultural facilities and public art staff teams.
 She is credited with launching the Los Angeles International Cultural Exchange Program leading artist delegations to represent the city in Italy, Germany, Greece, France and Brazil.
 Her visionary city-wide music education program, Music L.A.! continues to provide music instruction, instruments and performance opportunities for young people.